Crate bevy_enhanced_input

 }

 The event system is highly flexible.
-For example, you can use the Hold condition for an attack action, triggering strong attacks on Completed events and regular attacks on Canceled events.
+For example, you can use the Hold condition for an attack action, triggering strong attacks on Complete events and regular attacks on Cancel events.

-You can simply query Action<C> in a system to get the action value in a strongly typed form.
+Since actions just entities, you can query Action<C> in a system to get the action value in a strongly typed form.
 Alternatively, you can query ActionValue in its dynamically typed form.

 To access the action state, use the ActionState component.
 State transitions from the last action evaluation are recorded in the ActionEvents component, which lets you detect when an action has just started or stopped triggering.